- Search The Registry

 Rosemary Brown was born on his date in 1930.
 She was a Black Canadian politician and activist.

-It was in British Columbia (BC) that she married Bill Brown, supporting him while he finished his MD degree.
+In British Columbia (BC), she married Bill Brown, supporting him while he finished his MD degree.
 They joined the BC Association for the Advancement of Colored People (BCAAP), and she joined the Voice of Women.
 Brown remained active in those groups and became a mother of their first two children.
-In the early 1960s, she began social work, leading to a weekly national television program called, "People in Conflict."
+In the early 1960s, she began social work, leading to a weekly national television program called "People in Conflict."

-With that spirit to sustain her, Brown started as a volunteer Vancouver Ombudsman.
+Brown started as a volunteer Vancouver Ombudsman with that spirit to sustain her.
 She entered provincial politics in 1972 because she was on the Board of the Vancouver Status of Women, and VSW was urging women to run.
-Brown became MLA for Vancouver-Burrard, the first Black woman elected to the BC legislature, and went on to serve as an MLA for 14 years until 1986.
-In 1988, Brown took a job in Ottawa, as CEO for MATCH International, an international development agency run by and for women.
+Brown became MLA for Vancouver-Burrard, the first Black woman elected to the BC legislature, and served as an MLA for 14 years until 1986.
+In 1988, Brown took a job in Ottawa as CEO for MATCH International, an international development agency run by and for women.
 MATCH quickly became Brown's central work.
-S he was CEO for three years, then Special Ambassador, and she served as President.
+She was CEO for three years, then Special Ambassador, and she served as President.

 Evelyn Myrie, Black History Committee